 Block timing of each to-do into a cohesive schedule:

 If certain tasks are related in train of thought or even physical location, make sure your day is organized in a way that allows the most efficient transition, mental or physical, from point A to point B. Your tasks are more efficiently accomplished in a fluid motion.
 You would not want to aimlessly lose time because you are figuratively or literally wandering back and forth between tasks.

 Changing your scenery or allowing your mind to wander spares you from the inevitable fatigue that comes from steadfast productivity.
 Permitting yourself an opportunity to get off task can help you to decompress and even be inspired.
 A refreshed mind is much more receptive to creativity and productivity than one that is exhausted, bored and/or strained.
 But make sure that your distractions have a time limit so that you don’t end up completely detached from your work.

-Align your calendars so that your can transport your goals.
+Align your calendars so that you can transport your goals.
 With all the clouds, apps, and sharing methods today, our work can very easily mold and transport to our different errands and locations.

-When multitasking, work on related tasks together and keep your to-do list in eyesight so that you can make sure your are not forgetting or skipping over anything.
+When multitasking, work on related tasks together and keep your to-do list in eyesight so that you can make sure you are not forgetting or skipping over anything.

 Know what works best for you:

 Identify your most productive times of day according to your personal lifestyle and your project at hand.
 For example, I know that I am sorely unproductive right around 2 pm.
 Like clockwork, at 1:45, I can feel my brain waves seemingly slow to a lull.
 This is usually the time of day I need a refuel, whether it’s a cup of coffee or a power nap.
 I also know that, for creative tasks, I am more productive at night and, for more administrative tasks, I have better success in the morning.
 Thus, I organize my schedule in accordance with these inherent personal trends.

 End each day and week with a review of accomplishments so that you can map out tomorrow’s to-dos.